darzouras/darzouras-gridsome-site/content/pages/now.md

 These are some things that have brought joy recently:

+* An early birthday present from my husband: a gently used [ESP LTD EC-401](https://www.espguitars.com/products/9594-ec-401-blk).
+This guitar is perfectly my style and so comfortable to play, I love it and it gets me practicing more than ever.
 * I have a big collection of mechanical keyboards but my daily driver at home has been my [Ergodox EZ](https://ergodox-ez.com/).
 I'm counting down until I get to outfit it with a set of dark [Magical Girl keycaps](https://thekey.company/products/dsa-magic-girl-keycaps-round-2).
-* I love [Notion](https://www.notion.so/) for taking notes and managing personal projects.
+* I am absolutely loving [Notion](https://www.notion.so/) for taking notes and managing personal projects.
 My notes are all private by default but can easily be made public and shared to collaborators via a link.
-* The [Dracula](https://draculatheme.com/) color theme.
-If I can swap a color theme of a tool or application for this one, I've done it.
-Considering paying for the Pro theme.
 * The new [Binding Of Isaac: Repentance DLC](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/).
 I've sunk an embarrassing amount of time into this game and a lot of free time lately is spent trying to overcome the new content.
 Loved this game through every iteration, 10/10.
 * The [Apple Fitness+ app](https://www.apple.com/apple-fitness-plus/).
 I'm trying to become more active but doing unstructured workouts on my own is not effective for me and can become boring pretty quickly.
 I can pick a workout that suits me no based on how I feel and what equipment I have available and there is always new content to choose from.
 Since I'm enrolled in the iOS beta I've been able to AirPlay to my TV-- a huge bonus.